lnxpy/postern/README.md

 Now, you've switched into your virtualenv which is `.venv`.
 Let's install the requirements.

-    sudo pip install -r requirements.txt
+    pip install -r requirements.txt

 #### Finally, Run it
 ###### Linux
 Before you could run it up, you need to create a database for your project.
 Use the following commands to create the sqlite database and get the first run of your project on your local system.
+Before you collect the database and run the project, be sure that `DEBUG` variable switched to `True`.

     python manage.py migrate
     python manage.py runserver